Are you one of those adults who answer (or attempt to answer) every single question that a toddler asks?

 2. Think Gizmos Interactive Pop-Up Animals Toy

-- Comes with 4 buttons, two for pressing and two for pushing
+- It comes with 4 buttons, two for pressing and two for pushing

 - 4 pop-up animals, including hippo and lion